Complex PTSD Symptoms And Treatment

 - Persistent sadness and depression

-- Feeling disassociated or detached from emotions and self
+- Feeling disassociated or detached from emotions and their sense of self

 - Perceiving oneself as guilty and unworthy of help